MicrosoftTCE/civic-graph-API/README.md

 To set up your development environment, you need `pip` (included with `Python>=2.7.9`).
 If you don't have python, you can download it here: https://www.python.org/downloads/

-You'll also need Redis (http://redis.io/download) and Nginx (http://nginx.org/en/download.html)
+You'll also need Redis (http://redis.io/download) and MySQL.

 ## Instructions